aandresalvarez/JSON-path-Extractor/README.md

 ## Quick Start

-1. Install the required dependencies by running `pip install -r requirements.txt`.
+1. Install the required dependencies by running `pip install pandas` and `pip install requests`.

 2. Import the `json_lib` module into your Python script: